Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Incorporating Silent Abandonment into a Queueing Model and Managerial Implications

 \section{Incorporating Silent Abandonment into a Queueing Model and Managerial Implications}

-In this section we analyze how the phenomenon of silent abandonment affects system efficiency and what decision-makers can do about it.
+In this section, we analyze how the phenomenon of silent abandonment affects system efficiency and what decision-makers can do about it.
 As explained, silent abandonment affects system efficiency in two ways: (a) the Sab customer holds a service slot within the concurrency system, preventing other customers from entering service while idling the agent who is waiting for the customer's response. (b) The agent may waste time on solving the no longer relevant problem of the Sab customer.
 Both forms of system inefficiency reduce the system's capacity in high-load moments, when available capacity is most crucial.
-In our chat and messaging system datasets, system capacity is reduced by 5\% and 11\%, respectively.
-According to queueing theory, such a reduction in agent availability should have a huge impact on system performance in overloaded systems \citep{Koole2002}.
-The aims of the present section are as follows.
-First, we introduce a queueing model that takes the Sab phenomenon into account.
-Then we show that such a queueing model is able to predict contact-center performance measures better than models that neglect to account for silent abandonment.
-Finally, we use the model to analyze how much the loss of capacity due to Sab harms system performance, and discuss several ways one might avoid such a problem.
+In our no-write-in-queue and write-in-queue system datasets, system capacity is reduced by 1.7\% and 15.3\%, respectively.
+According to queueing theory, such a reduction in agent availability should have a large impact on system performance in overloaded systems \citep{Koole2002}.
+The aims of the present section are to, first, introduce a queueing model that takes the Sab phenomenon into account and show that such a model is able to predict contact-center performance measures better than those that neglect to account for silent abandonment (\S\ref{sec:model_fitting}).
+Then, we use the model to analyze how much the loss of capacity due to Sab harms system performance, and we evaluate the staffing changes needed when Sab occurs (\S\ref{sec:staffing}).
+Finally, we discuss several ways one might avoid such a problem (\S\ref{sec:avoid_Sab}).